Internships & Employment

 Interested in a career in the arts?
 There are many ways for students to gain experience and get involved at the Mount Holyoke College Art Museum.

-We offer paid student internships with the Museum’s education, curatorial, and collections management departments during the academic year.
+We offer paid student internships with the Museum’s engagement, curatorial, and collections management departments during the academic year.
 Available positions are posted in the fall and spring on the JobX website.
-Positions for Fall 2021 will be posted in mid-April.

 The Museum also hosts a limited number of LYNK interns during the summer months through the regular Career Development Center application process.
 The Almara History in Museums J-Term Internship is an additional opportunity available through the History Department, in which an MHC student spends January conducting original research related to objects or special collections within the Art and/or Skinner Museums.

 When receptionist/guard positions are available, they will be posted in the late fall and the late spring on the JobX website for the following semester.